Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Hamiltonians for Systems of Ions

 By calculus, we obtain

-From eq. (\ref{mp11}) it results that $s$ represents the square of the distance measured from the origin (fixed in the CM) to the point that corresponds to the system of $N$ ions from the space (manifold) of configurations.
-The relation $s = s_0$ with $s_0 > 0$ constant determines a sphere of radius $\sqrt{s_0}$, with its centre located in the origin of the space (manifold) of configurations.
-In case of ordered structures of $N$ ions, the trajectory is restricted within a neighbourhood $\left \|s-s_0\right\| < \varepsilon $ of this sphere, with $\varepsilon $ sufficiently small.
+From eq. (\ref{mp11}) it stems that $s$ represents the square of the distance measured from the origin (fixed in the CM) to the point that corresponds to the system of $N$ ions from the manifold of configurations.
+The relation $s = s_0$ (with $s_0 > 0$ constant) determines a sphere of radius $\sqrt{s_0}$, with its centre located in the origin of the configurations manifold.
+In case of ordered structures of $N$ ions, the trajectory is restricted within a neighbourhood $\left \|s-s_0\right\| < \varepsilon $ of this sphere, where $\varepsilon $ is sufficiently small.
 On the other hand, the collective variable $s$ can be also interpreted as a dispersion: